Fast, secure, risk-free booking guaranteed.

 Spanning the length of New Zealand’s South Island, the Southern Alps are a mighty backbone rising high above the ocean and hiding more natural peculiarities than you can imagine.
-With over 3,000 glaciers, volcanic mountains, constantly snow-capped peaks, glacially-fed lakes, and rolling tussock hills, the highest range in Australasia doesn’t hold back on its endless riches.
-And by joining this guided, 6-day, hiking and biking adventure in the Southern Alps, you’re about to witness these mountains’ best-ofs!
-Climb up 2,200 steps of Sealy Tarns, pedal the legendary Alps 2 Ocean trail, or take a breather with a view of New Zealand’s highest peak Aoraki—draped in glaciers, creating a sharp contrast against its dark rock.
+With over 3,000 glaciers, volcanic mountains, eternally snow-capped peaks, glacial lakes, and rolling tussock hills, the highest range in Australasia doesn’t hold back on its endless riches.
+By joining this guided 6-day hiking and biking adventure, you’re about to witness the best these mountains have to offer!
+Climb up 2,200 steps of Sealy Tarns, pedal the legendary Alps 2 Ocean trail, or take a breather with a view of New Zealand’s highest peak Aoraki.
 Warning: this trip will expose you to a profusion of visual splendor, so make sure you make enough room in your photo gallery!

 Meals: Lunch and dinner